 Board of Trade Commodities Trader Convicted in Disguise Scam

-CHICAGO (AP) _ A federal jury has convicted a former member of the Chicago Board of Trade on charges that he and three others used a wig and other disguises to make illegal trades worth $308,000.
+CHICAGO (AP) _ A former member of the Chicago Board of Trade has been convicted on charges he and three others carried out a scheme in which one of them used a wig and other disguises to make illegal trades worth $308,000.

-Thompson B. Sanders was found guilty of 11 counts of conspiracy, wire and commodities fraud and interstate transportation of stolen property.
-He faces as much as 55 years in prison and $1.3 million in fines at his Nov.
-3 sentencing by U.S. District Court Judge Marvin D. Aspen.
+Thompson B. Sanders, 45, was found guilty of conspiracy, wire and commodities fraud and interstate transportation of stolen property.
+He could receive as much as 55 years in prison and $1.3 million in fines at sentecing Nov.
+3.

-The charges stem from four trades of U.S. government bond futures at the CBOT in 1986.
+The charges stem from four trades of U.S. government bond futures in 1986.

-The government charged that Sanders and three accomplices - Dan Dewey, Dan Kolton and David Pelleu, all of whom pleaded guilty to one count of each of conspiracy and wire fraud - participated in a scheme in which Dewey wore a wig and used fake credentials to gain access to the U.S. Treasury bond trading pit at the CBOT.
+The government charged that Sanders and Dan Dewey, Dan Kolton and David Pelleu participated in a scheme in which Dewey wore a wig and used fake credentials to gain access to the U.S. Treasury bond trading pit at the CBOT.

-Once in the pit, Dewey set in motion four trades that allowed the four to pocket $308,000 in profits.
-Prosecutors said the scheme allowed the four to walk away from bad trades while claiming profits from good ones.
+Once in the pit, Dewey set in motion trades that allowed the four to pocket $308,000 in profits.
+Prosecutors said the disguise and fake credentials allowed the four to walk away from bad trades while claiming profits from good ones.